IbraTech04/DriveClonrPro/Readme.md

 ## How does DriveClonrPro work?
 Simply put, I treat the Google Drive file structure like a massive tree and recurse through it using Postorder traversal, creating each folder as I recurse deeper.
 This would normally be a fast process, however each level of recursion requires a new call to the Google Drive API which slows down the process.

 I'm not sure why I chose postorder traversal, but it works so I'm not complaining :shrug:.
-In hindsight I should've used in-order traversal, but if it works, it works.
+In hindsight I should've used level-order traversal, but if it works, it works.

 ## Known Issues
 1. DriveClonrPro does not check for ample space before cloning.
 This is something I aim to rectify in the future.